EC-6 and Mid-Level FAQs

 How do I drop a course or withdraw from the university?

 Students can drop courses on their own in MyMav until the end of late registration.
 After that point, students must have an advisor drop the course(s) for them.
-Please go to this page to download a drop form and read instructions for
+Please go to this page to download a drop form and read instructions for completing it.

 Can I take courses at a community college and transfer them in?